 |Supplement for carrying equipment and materials per km||NOK 1,-|

 If you pay allowances which exceed the rates not subject to payroll withholding tax, the excess will be subject to payroll withholding tax.
+However, this does not apply for payment of night allowance.
+If night allowance is paid at a higher rate than NOK 435 per day, the whole amount will be subject to payroll withholding tax.

 Daily subsistence allowance - travel involving overnight stays